-Glass bottles for Wine
+Glass bottles for wine

 This is why choosing the right glass bottle is essential.

-- Bordolese – It takes its name from the surrounding French city of Bordeaux, a production area that lends it name to the wine.
+- Bordolese – It takes its name from the surrounding French city of Bordeaux, a production area that lends its name to the wine.
 This bottle has a cylindrical body, a pronounced shoulder and short neck.
 It is approximately 30 cm high, with a 75 cl capacity.
 There are also conical versions of Bordolese (with more pronounced shoulders) and a variety called the high shoulder Bordolese (or Bordolese Golia) used for particularly precious red and white wines.

-- Champagne Cuvee – A similar bottle to the Champagnotta, but with a slightly wider heel.
+- Champagne Cuvee – A bottle similar to the Champagnotta, but with a slightly wider heel.

 - Pulcianella or Bocksbeutel – Bottle named after Montepulciano, the Tuscan town in the Province of Siena, with a great wine-making tradition.
-The shape recalls the typical flask, with a subtle heel, potbellied body, very pronounced shoulder and short neck.
+The shape recalls the typical flask, with a subtle heel, pot bellied body, very pronounced shoulder and short neck.
 It is generally 20 cm high and has a 75 cl capacity.

 - Anforetta Provenzale – Typical bottle of Côtes de Provence wine, originally from the wine-making area situated on the South coast of France, in the historic region of Provence.